-Hello everyone and welcome back to my blog, we’re now heading into South Island nearing the end of my New Zealand travels, don’t worry I still think there could be another five posts yet to come!
-Todays post is all about swimming with fur seals and dusky dolphins in Kaikoura in New Zealand but first let’s talk about the journey…
+Hello everyone and welcome back to my blog.
+We’re now heading into South Island nearing the end of my New Zealand travels.
+Don’t worry I still think there could be another 5 posts yet to come!
+Todays post is all about swimming with fur seals and dusky dolphins in Kaikoura in New Zealand.
+But first let’s talk about the journey…

-We last left off in Wellington, well from Wellington in the North Island we caught the Bluebridge ferry across to Picton in the South Island.
-We went with Bluebridge because we got a deal with our Escape camper van, I would have a google to see if there are any deals because there always normally is, also you need to book maybe a few weeks in advance.
+From Wellington in the North Island we caught the Bluebridge ferry across to Picton in the South Island.
+We went with Bluebridge because we got a deal with our Escape camper van.
+I would have a google to see if there are any deals because there always normally is.
+Also you need to book maybe a few weeks in advance.

 Now the ferry crossing itself is notorious for being rough so please take travel sickness tablets!
-Luckily we went on a rather calm day but even still we felt a bit queasy… The journey is roughly 3 hours but the first and last hour is okay as you are sheltered in bays and fjords, it’s the hour in between you need to watch out for.
+Luckily we went on a rather calm day but, even still we felt a bit queasy… The journey is roughly 3 hours.
+The first and last hour is okay as you are sheltered in bays and fjords.
+It’s the hour in between you need to watch out for.
 I would also recommend sitting in the middle of the boat and outside if possible.
-The journey however is beautiful, the scenery when you come into the South Island is utterly breath taking.
+The journey however is beautiful.
+The scenery when you come into the South Island is utterly breath taking.

-Seals are naturally inquisitive animals and you just kind of need to bob along and wait for them to come to you, we had such an amazing encounter with really minimal effort on our part!
-It was wonderful to see these creatures under the water, they are a lot speedier and graceful than they are on land!
-The trip cost us $120 each and was about 45 mins in the water but, this was plenty time as it was really cold but you’re so amazed by watching the seals that you don’t even realise how cold you are until you get out!
+Seals are naturally inquisitive animals and you just kind of need to bob along and wait for them to come to you.
+We had such an amazing encounter with really minimal effort on our part!
+It was wonderful to see these creatures under the water.
+They are a lot speedier and graceful than they are on land!
+The trip cost us $120 each and was about 45 mins in the water.
+This was plenty time as it was really cold but, you’re so amazed by watching the seals that you don’t even realise how cold you are until you get out!
 Luckily the boat had a warm hose which felt incredible in your wetsuit, ha.

-However, I have to mention that I do think we were very lucky in the fact that we found such a big pod and they were up for interacting with us, as sometimes I don’t think that is the case.
+However, I have to mention that I do think we were very lucky in the fact that we found such a big pod and they were up for interacting with us.
+Sometimes I don’t think that is the case.
 I also need to mention that although this was one of the most incredible experiences of my life I was unfortunately sea sick even though I had taken tablets and I wasn’t the only one… The swell was pretty big on the day we went even though it was forecasted to be slight to moderate.
-I was also told that a lot of people do feel sick more with the dolphins rather than seals because you’re out in the open ocean where you can’t see the bottom or have no where to ‘ground’ yourself, also the dolphins can be very disorientating.
+I was also told that a lot of people do feel sick more with the dolphins rather than seals because you’re out in the open ocean where you can’t see the bottom or have no where to ‘ground’ yourself.
+Also the dolphins can be very disorientating.

 Apart from that if you couldn’t tell, I really enjoyed this experience and honestly I wish I could do it everyday.
 If you are going to New Zealand this is a must do activity.
 If you haven’t already please check out my posts on: Wellington, Cape Palliser, Tongarriro, Craters of the Moon, Rotorua, Hobbiton, Piha, Coromandel, Waitomo Caves and Auckland.